-Growing up, life was much easier because there were lesser things to take us from reality onto imagination.
+Growing up, life was much easier because there were fewer things to take us from reality into imagination.
 Now, the internet has made life overly complex as itself, people feel they cannot live without social media.
 This brings a whole new meaning to the word “socialization;” networking and socializing without meeting people.

 From the comforts of our homes, we do almost everything.
 You’re shopping from home, working from home, and even making tons of friends without leaving home.
 It might be great to shop and work online, but how cool is socializing online?

 With the bulk of networking sites springing up here and there, it’s safe to say social media platforms have become a greater part of the internet.
 This has also had a significant negative impact on our daily lives.
 It has caused the rise of anxiety, depression and low self-esteem in the younger generation.

 LIVING ON SOCIAL MEDIA

-Basically, we live to lie on social media.
+Basically, we live to lie online and cannot live without social media.
 Trust me, you don’t want to deny or justify the lies either.
 It’s easy to say “I stay true to myself online as I stay true to myself in the real world.”
 But then, deep down, you know it’s all lies.
 It’s easier to lie about your everyday life on a platform like Instagram.
 Filters are out there to make even the ugliest pictures look perfect and worth envying.
 We do all this for likes and undeserved compliments.
 There is a reason I am calculative of whom I follow online.